jcastropizzo/nodejs-challenge/README.md

 Requierements:

-We would like you to work on a small test so we have a general idea of your skillset.

-    What we would like you to build
     Build a service which provides both a websocket server and a REST endpoint.
     The websocket server should accept messages containing any key-value pair and store it.
     The REST endpoint should accept GET requests specifying a key and should return the corresponding value for that key, or an appropriate HTTP error if the key does not exist.